 If the landlord avoids giving you an in-person tour, claims to be out of town, too busy, or otherwise refusing to let you see the property, it could be a warning sign that they don’t legitimately own or represent the unit.

-During COVID-19, even if you can not get an in-person tour, many communities are offering live video tours where you can see the apartment live and ask questions.
-If you can’t tour the apartment in person or don’t feel comfortable, this is the next best option to ensure the rental is legal and what you expect.
+If you can not get an in-person tour, many communities are offering live video tours where you can see the apartment live and ask questions.
+If you can’t visit the apartment in person, this is the next best option to ensure the rental is legal and what you expect.

 While not all rental situations require a lease, it’s important to remember that leases not only protect the landlord but the renter as well.
 If the landlord is attempting to rent without a lease, it can be a sign that something is up!
 It could mean they do not have one, that they are illegally subletting the apartment, or will attempt to evict you in order to take your rent and security deposit.
 It’s always safe to ask for a lease, even if you are renting month to month.
 If the landlord or manager refuses one, it’s always a good sign to walk away.